 Event Filters are used to specify the conditions to match for notifying the event.
 If there are no conditions to match then the Event Filter is not provided.
-The following table describes the Event Filters supported by the service:
+The Event Filters supported by the service are described in Table 5.2.27.2.6-1.